Telltale-Modding-Group/TelltaleModLauncher/README.md

 Releases are now being put out!
 You can get them [here](https://github.com/Telltale-Modding-Group/TelltaleModLauncher/releases).

 ## About
-This launcher is designed to make installing and managing mods for Telltale Games much easier through a launcher interface.
+This launcher is designed to make installing and managing mods for Telltale Games much easier through a very user friendly interface.
 In addition to that, the launcher also includes a hub for mod tools necessary for you to create a mod for a Telltale Title.
 You will be able to make the following mods.
-- Texture Mods (not implemented yet)
+- **Texture Mods** (not implemented yet)
-- Sound Mods (not implemented yet)
+- **[Sound Mods](https://github.com/Telltale-Modding-Group/SoundModCreator)** (work in progress, not implemented yet)
-- Scripting Mods (work in progress)
+- **[Scripting Mods](https://github.com/Telltale-Modding-Group/Telltale-Script-Editor)** (work in progress, not implemented yet)

 Scripting mods are currently possible using the [Telltale Script Editor](https://github.com/Telltale-Modding-Group/Telltale-Script-Editor), however the other two are currently a work in progress.